TomWright/ExtendedPDO/README.md

 #### Sub Queries in WHERE clause

-Simply build your sub-query and pass that into the `where` method of another query using `%SQL` as a replacement placeholder for the SQL.
+Simply build your sub-query and pass that into the `where` method of another query using `%SQL%` as a replacement placeholder for the SQL.

 Desired SQL query: